 Are there any other differences?

-It's important to remember that Invisalign is a comprehensive orthodontic treatment for the entire mouth, unlike the Inman aligner which can only be used to correct the very front few teeth.
+It's important to remember that the Invisalign system is a comprehensive orthodontic treatment for the entire mouth, unlike the Inman aligner which can only be used to correct the very front few teeth.

 The Inman appliance is predominantly for people who had braces at a younger age but didn’t wear their retainer as needed once their braces were removed.

-Invisalign, on the other hand, have a variety of treatment options suitable for different levels of tooth movement.
-Invisalign Lite and i7 can take just a few months, whereas Invisalign Full is for more complex tooth movement.
-All in all, Invisalign can treat around 90% of orthodontic problems, and it's easy to check your eligibility with their quick Smile Assessment tool.
+Invisalign, on the other hand, has a variety of treatment options suitable for different levels of tooth movement.
+It can treat around 90% of orthodontic problems, and it's easy to check your eligibility with their Smile Assessment tool.

 Below you can see the key differences and similarities between the Inman Aligner and Invisalign, so you can get a better idea of which one might work best for your needs: